 Electrical power source

 There must be a 15 amp, 120 volt (3 prong) alternating current (AC) power source and receptacle available to operate the blower door test equipment.
 This may be a temporary power source, such as a generator.

 Ross is a regular guest on Lake 88 in Perth.
 Hear about the new Home Energy Conservation Program grants, learn about new and existing homes energy ratings and certifications, and get some guidance on where to invest your home energy retrofit efforts for best results.

 Done right, sustainable building choices will save you money, help the environment and add value to your home.
 Why on Earth settle for less?

 Residential, commercial and institutional buildings can easily enjoy fresh, clean air and comfortable temperatures year-round, with a substantial reduction in energy use over standard construction, while addressing water use, indoor air quality and environmentally-preferable materials.

 Minimizing energy use is the key to reducing carbon emissions, and forms the foundation of green building and ecological design.
-It’s also one of the few upgrades that actually pays for itself and always grows in value over time.
-But how do you know how far to go, and how, and what results to expect in the end?
+It’s also one of the few upgrades that actually pays for itself and always grows in savings over time.
+But how do you know how far to go, and how to get there, and what results to expect in the end?